Whiteboard Wall: How to Paint and Keep It Fresh

 - Patch any existing holes with spackle, let dry, and sand until smooth.

-- For new drywall walls, you will need to paint a coat of primer first; otherwise the whiteboard paint will soak in and not work as it is intended.
+- For new drywall walls, you need to paint a coat of primer first.
+Otherwise, the whiteboard paint will soak in and not work as it is intended.
 You do not need to do anything if your walls are already painted.
 But you may want to paint a specific color if you want to use the clear coat whiteboard paint.

 - If you have wood walls, as I do, use a chisel to scrape any larger paint or wooden protrusions.
 You can also sand down the wall until it is completely smooth.
-I find this too much work, and since you will then have bare wood, it would be best to prime again, like if you had new drywall.
+This is too much work for me.
+Once you have bare wood, it would be best to prime again.
+Treat it as if you had new drywall.

 - Tape the area you wish to paint.